fommil/fpmortals/manuscript/complete.md

   final case class NonEmptyList[A](head: A, tail: IList[A])
 ~~~~~~~~

 can never be empty.
-This makes `scalaz.NonEmptyList` a useful data
+This makes `scalaz.NonEmptyList` a useful data type despite
-type despite containing the same information as `List`.
+containing the same information as `List`.

-In addition, wrapping an ADT can convey information such as if it
-contains valid instances.
-Instead of breaking *totality* by throwing
-an exception
+Product types often contain types that are far more general than is allowed.
+In
+traditional OOP this would be handled with input validation through assertions:

 {lang="text"}
 ~~~~~~~~
   final case class Person(name: String, age: Int) {
-    require(name.nonEmpty && age > 0) // breaks totality, don't do this
+    require(name.nonEmpty && age > 0) // breaks Totality, don't do this!
   }
 ~~~~~~~~

-We can use the `Either` data type to provide `Right[Person]` instances and
+Instead, we can use the `Either` data type to provide `Right[Person]` for valid
-protect invalid instances from propagating:
+instances and protect invalid instances from propagating.
+Note that the
+constructor is `private`:

 {lang="text"}
 ~~~~~~~~